milvus-io/milvus-docs/site/en/guides/vector_db.md

 id: vector_db.md
 ---

-# Other Feature Vector Search Tools
+# Select Vector Search Tool

 Currently, there are already some tools that can perform feature vector search: